YunoHost-Apps/ulogger_ynh/README.md

 ## Configuration

-How to configure this app: From an admin panel, a plain file with SSH, or any other way.
+- How to configure this app: From an admin panel, a plain file with SSH, or any other way.
+- Visit `/scripts/setup.php` and follow instructions to complete setup.

 ## Documentation